Cosmian/mse-cli/documentation/docs/bare-metal/getting_started.md

     This is the bare metal tutorial: you will need to configure an SGX machine either on premise or at your cloud provider first.

-!!! important "Cosmian Enclave Bare Metal use to be called MSE Home"
+!!! important "Cosmian Enclave Bare Metal used to be called MSE Home"

-    There are quite a few locations where the old name is still in use.
+    There are quite a few locations where the old MSE name is still in use.

 Cosmian Enclave Bare Metal is designed to start an application on your own SGX hardware or that of your cloud provider.
 It does not require the use of the Cosmian Enclave SaaS Infrastructure.